Muromachi Outsiders: Plot

+The insurgency catches the city off-guard by attacking at midnight instead of the falsely announced sunrise time, with an army of 10,000 storming through the customs stations and arming every villager on their way to Nijō.
+Using directions relayed by Hasuda at the great pagoda, the insurgents weave their way around the city to avoid the samurai armies.
+Upon reaching Nijō, the insurgents set the monasteries ablaze and destroy the promissory notes before they are surrounded by the samurai and Honekawa.
+Hasuda and Saizō arrive at the scene to aid their comrades in the battle.
+As the insurgents celebrate in song and dance, Honekawa orders Hasuda and his army to leave the city.

+By sunrise, Hasuda, Saizō, and their followers march to Nawa's palace, where they are confronted by Honekawa and a drunk Nawa.
+The insurgents are initially overwhelmed by Honekawa's army, but they immediately fight back as Saizō takes down the army and Nawa's bodyguards before a wounded Hasuda kills Nawa to avenge the villagers of Yoshizaka.
+Hasuda and Saizō reach the palace's main gate to place a sign that reads "outsider", marking the end of Nawa's reign.

+Later that day, Honekawa locates Hasuda and Saizō by the river and kills Hasuda in a duel.
+He spares Saizō's life, banishing him from Kyoto for 10 years.
+Five years later, during the Ōnin War, Honekawa is captured and executed by the Hosokawa clan.
+Some time after his exile, Saizō reunites with Ho-ōji.

 Production

 In 2017, it was announced that Yo Oizumi and Shinichi Tsutsumi had been cast in a live-action film adaptation of Kakine Ryosuke's novel Muromachi Bakufu, which had been published the year prior.
-However, filming was delayed first by the COVID-19 pandemic in Japan and then by director Yu Irie's schedule.
+However, filming was delayed first by the COVID-19 pandemic in Japan and then by director Irie's schedule.
 The film was largely shot at various locations within Shiga Prefecture, including the Banshū Kiyomizu-dera Buddhist temple, though some scenes were filmed at Toei Studios Kyoto at the end of November 2023 on a set which took a month and a half to construct.

 Release

-The film was released by Toei nationwide in Japan on 17 January 2025, though it was released in IMAX a week before on 10 January, becoming the first live-action film produced by Toei to be shown in IMAX.
-It screened at the New York Asian Film Festival on 22 July.
+Muromachi Outsiders was released by Toei nationwide in Japan on 17 January 2025, though it was released in IMAX a week before on 10 January, becoming the first live-action film produced by Toei to be shown in IMAX.

+The film made its North American premiere at the 24th New York Asian Film Festival under the title Samurai Fury.
+It was released on Blu-ray and streaming formats by Well Go USA Entertainment on 7 October 2025.